About Josiah Launstein

 And so began a young photographer’s quest to truly learn his craft and return from the field with the best images his growing skill-set could capture.

-In 2014, Josiah made the decision to begin submitting his photography into select competitions, and had six of the seven images he submitted to the prestigious NHM/BBC Wildlife Photography of the Year competition shortlisted in the competition.
+In 2014, Josiah made the decision to begin submitting his photography into select competitions like his big sister, and had six of the seven images he submitted to the prestigious NHM/BBC Wildlife Photography of the Year competition shortlisted in the competition.
 Although he did not win an award in 2014, it was a remarkable accomplishment, and a great way to start his fledgling career!

 Josiah closed the year by entering the 2014 Outdoor Photographer of the Year competition, and in early January 2015 learned that eight of his ten submitted images were shortlisted!
 One week later Josiah received the most exciting news of his young life in photography so far: he had become the youngest ever to be named the Young Outdoor Photographer of the Year!